Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 that we share.

 It is interesting to note that the disciples were expecting a political revolution against the Roman occupiers and Jesus never even addressed the politics of the situation.
-Instead he told them to go be influencers throughout the world completely ignoring their question.
+Instead, he told them to go be influential throughout the world completely ignoring their question.

 Without receiving spiritual power from God we will never be able to accomplish the goals that we are called to.
 This process is slow and can often be hard.
 The most difficult part of the whole thing